-The Qualifications Committee is responsible for advising the CGIUKI Board on all aspects of all qualifications within CGIUKI, including all those leading to membership of the Institute.
+The Education and Learning Committee is responsible for advising the CGIUKI Board on all aspects of all qualifications within CGIUKI, including all those leading to membership of the Institute.
+It will also monitor the delivery of the learning and development programme and will provide assurance to the Board regarding the implementation of the programme and its alignment with CGIUKI’s strategy.
 An Assessment Review Panel monitors the quality and standard of CGIUKI examinations.
-The Committee is composed by a minimum of four members.
-These might include Fellows, Associate, Affiliated members of the Institute and non-members where their skills and expertise have been identified as appropriate.

 The Membership Committee is responsible for assessing and recommending to the CGIUKI Board candidates to be admitted to membership or upgraded to Fellowship within CGIUKI.
 It also makes recommendations to the Board on the systems and procedures established to implement admissions policy, provides guidance on member benefits and monitors the Continuing Professional Development and Public Practice Scheme.
 The Committee is composed by a minimum of three members.
 These might include Fellows.
 Associates and Affiliated members of the Institute and non-members.